Kumaravel655/astar2dgrid/README.md

 Explain the Completeness and complexity of the algorithm:

-This algorithm is complete if it guarantees to return a correct answer for any arbitrary input (or, if no answer exists, it guarantees to return failure).
+The algorithm is able to find the solution path for the given problem.
+But the solution path, might not be the shortest path to reach the goal state.
 The time complexity of A* depends on the heuristic.